tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-mongodb-how-to-restore-collections.md

   - restore

 ---
-In yesterday&#8217;s post [MongoDB: How to backup and restore databases][1] we looked at how to backup and restore a database, today we are going to look at how to restore a collection from a backup.
+In yesterday's post [MongoDB: How to backup and restore databases][1] we looked at how to backup and restore a database, today we are going to look at how to restore a collection from a backup.
 Be aware that mongorestore and mongodump have to be executed from a command window in the bin directory where mongodb is.
 To execute the MongoDB commands you need to connect to mongodb first.
 On my PC this is in the directory C:NoSQLmongodbbin>

 In order to get started create a new database, name it MultiCollection